WatForm/fortress/core/src/main/scala/fortress/compilers/README.md

 		+ JoeSymmetryCompilers - compilers testing symmetry breaking and sort inference (IEEE TSE 2023)
 	- ConfigurableCompiler - provides more flexibility in setting the set of transformers for the compiler
 	- trait PervasiveTypeChecking - adds typechecking between all transformers as a check
+	- SemCompareIntCompiler - redefines compile to accomplish a merge operation to find differences

 CompilerResult/CompilerError - return values from the compile phase.